 North Carolina's betting market will all hold a place of prominence at NC betting apps, considering there are teams from each league that reside in North Carolina.

-It's a good thing that NC online sports betting will include wagering on college sports.
-That's because fervent fans of NCAA basketball teams from Duke and North Carolina will draw massive support and plenty of wagering dollars to North Carolina sportsbooks.
-Golf, tennis and especially NASCAR are other sports that will figure prominently when it comes to betting in North Carolina.
+College sports betting was initially permitted under the legislation, but that changed late in the process.
+It's a disappointing result for a state that loves its college basketball.
+Aside from the NFL, NBA and NHL, Golf, tennis and especially NASCAR are other sports that will figure prominently when it comes to betting in North Carolina.
 Bookies.com will keep you updated on eSports legislation.